RocketCommunicationsInc/astro/packages/astro-uxds/_content/patterns/data-visualization.md

 ### Filter Select

 Filters are used to narrow what is displayed in the table.
-They may be presented in the header as Drop Down menus, as a Segmented Button (e.g.View Select), or as an Input Field.
+They may be presented in the header as Select menus, as a Segmented Button (e.g.View Select), or as an Input Field.

 ![Example of filtering a chart view](/img/design-guidelines/data-viz-anatomy.png)